If you spot an error anywhere or disagree with anything mentioned on this page we will welcome your comments.

-My feeling is that if you go for an AIS transceiver you need everything going for you and at only 2 to 5 watts that means an antenna as high as possible connected to the AIS device via the best low loss cable.
+My feeling is that if you go for an AIS transceiver you need everything going for you so a B+ transceiver is almost a must (all Onwa AIS devices are Class B+) and an antenna as high as possible connected to the AIS device via the best low loss cable.
 This may be a case for an antenna switcher but, bearing in mind that a standard VHS antenna is not ideally tuned for AIS, this might actually suggest the need for a second antenna at the top of the mast although the hassle of installing it is another matter!.
 Of course, if your vessel is a power vessel without a 30′ mast then this is all academic as you are obliged to transmit from low level.
 In this case get the best aerial you can and connect it with a low loss cable.

 Further notes on an Onwa AIS enabled plotter settings that may be useful

 In the AIS menu on Onwa plotters there are three user settings that you need to set up for the plotter to calculate collision alerts and alarms. usage and experience will make clear what the appropriate setting might be for your particular circumstance and environment.